Gotimus/todo-react-project/README.md

 * React-dom - version 17
 * React-icons - version 4.1.0
 * Moment - version 2.24.0
+* Axios - version 0.21.1

 ## Setup
-All you have to do is to go to the main directory, install all the necessary dependencies by running npm install and then just run the project by entering npm run start command.
+All you have to do is to get this project: https://github.com/piotrbuczek37/todo-react-api-project and go to the main directory of this project, install all the necessary dependencies by running npm install and then just run the project by entering npm start command.
+REST API is ready.
+When the project is running you have to also go to the main directory of this project ^ and then go to main directory as well, install all the dependencies by running npm install and then run the project by entering npm run start command.
 Then you will be able to use the project in your browser.

 ## Features
 List of features ready: